Tallinn University: Tallinn University campus

-Terra (Latin: earth) is the main and oldest building on Tallinn University's campus.
+Terra is the main and oldest building on Tallinn University's campus.
 It was built for the Tallinn English College in 1938.
 The building is under heritage protection.
-It was designed by architects Alar Kotli and Erika Nõva.
+The Mare building was completed in 2006.
+The Nova building houses the Baltic Film and Media School and was completed in 2012, along with the Astra building.
+The Vita building was completed and opened in January 2020.